avadev/Avalara-AvaTax-for-Magento2/docs/document-management.md

 ## Overview

->  Important Note: This extension's support for this Avalara feature requires version 2.1.8 of the extention.
+>  Important Note: This extension's support for this Avalara feature requires version 2.1.8 of the extension.
 If your already using the
-   Magento AvaTax extension make sure your running 2.1.8 or higher.
-You can see what version your running by logging into your
+   Magento AvaTax extension make sure you're running 2.1.8 or higher.
+You can see what version you're running by logging into your
    Magento instance Stores > Settings > Configuration > Sales > Tax > AvaTax -General > AvaTax Extension Version.

 >  Heads up!
-Cross-border must be enabled on your account by Avalara before you can use this feature!
-Please [contact Avalara](https://avlr.co/2YuiDkM) to set up cross-border.
+This feature requires you to have Avalara CertCapture Enterprise before you can use this feature!
+Please [contact Avalara](https://avlr.co/2YuiDkM) to set up.

 This AvaTax connector for Magento provides a set of features to support Document Management (also referred to as Tax Exemption Certificates).
 This feature includes: